 What Is Post-Traumatic Stress Disorder (PTSD)?

-- The threat of death (for instance, being in a major traffic accident can cause PTSD, even you aren’t seriously injured)
+- The threat of death (for instance, being in a major traffic accident can cause PTSD, even if you aren’t seriously injured)

 - Threatened or actual serious injury